 Care of Property

-All children follow the course of study as laid down in the 1999 National Curriculum by the Department of Education and Science.
+All children follow the course of study as laid down in the 1999 National Curriculum by the Department of Education.
 Every child has the opportunity to play football and hurling both at class level and for the school .
 The religious programme is as prescribed by the Diocesan authorities and the sacraments of First Holy Communion and Confirmation are celebrated yearly.

 It is customary in St. Laurence’s BNS to give homework each night.
 The amount will of course depend on the class level and the pupil.